Queen's delight as teapot factory comes to her

 Halycon Days has an enamel factory in Wolverhampton and a fine bone china and jewellery factory in Stoke.

-The only supplier of objets d'art to the royal household, it is among just 14 firms globally to hold all three Royal Warrants, by appointment to the Queen, the Duke of Edinburgh and the Prince of Wales.
+The only supplier of objects d'art to the royal household, it is among just 14 firms globally to hold all three Royal Warrants, by appointment to the Queen, the Duke of Edinburgh and the Prince of Wales.

 The Queen was forced to cancel a number of events towards the end of February after testing positive for Covid and experiencing mild, "cold-like" symptoms.